 Nestled in 48 acres of land in the heart of Dublin 8, IMMA’s home is the extraordinary historical site of the Royal Hospital Kilmainham.
-A visit to IMMA can include exploring our Formal Gardens, Meadows, the historical exhibition the ‘Old Man’s House’, the IMMA Shop or stopping for a coffee in the Kemp Sisters Cafe.
+A visit to IMMA can include exploring our Formal Gardens and Meadows.
+From 29 June 2020 we will have a new outdoor area for you to enjoy The People’s Pavilion and a new pop-up café.
+The IMMA Shop will reopen on 21 July 2020.

 We are delighted to serve wines from Wine lab as well as coffee from Dublin roastery, Cloudpicker.
 Our menu has been carefully chosen to include a range of gluten free, vegetarian, vegan and healthy options.
 We also offer a range of wholesome kids menu and can cater for larger groups and parties.